What is the Bauhaus Archive?

 The History and Purpose

-The Bauhaus Archive was established in 1960 by Walter Gropius, the founder of the Bauhaus school.
-Gropius envisioned a place where the works of the Bauhaus artists and their ideas could be preserved and exhibited for future generations.
+The Bauhaus Archive was founded in 1960 by Walter Gropius, who himself has founded the Bauhaus school.
+Bauhaus artists envisioned the building as a place of studying the works of the Bauhaus masters and their ideas and at the same time, as a storage and exhibition center.

 The Architecture